 Life expectancy in CP is inversely correlated with the severity of disease.
 Patients with mild CP may have a normal life expectancy.
 By contrast, as many as 10% of severely affected patients will die in childhood.
 Respiratory failure is the most common cause of mortality in CP patients.

-Outcomes following surgery are generally worse than outcomes for similar surgeries in unaffected patients; for example, with spinal fusion surgery the infection rate is much higher in CP than for idiopathic scoliosis patients.
+Outcomes following surgery are generally worse than outcomes for similar surgeries in unaffected patients.
+For example, the infection rate following spinal fusion surgery is much higher for CP patients than it is for idiopathic scoliosis patients.

 Risk Factors and Prevention